FinnianX/POOP-script/README.md

 POOP lang is a statically typed language.
 Here are the different types:

-the runny type is used for floating point numbers
+the `runny` type is used for floating point numbers

-the chunky type is used for integers
+the `chunky` type is used for integers

-the stringy type is used for string literals
+the `stringy` type is used for string literals

 the boolean types are represented by the shart keyword.
+True is represented by `shit` and false with `fart`

 lists are represented by the diarrhea keyword.